Steffen Iversen: Early career

 Steffen Iversen was born in Oslo, when his father, Odd Iversen, was playing for Vålerenga.
 His family moved back to Trondheim when he was three years old, and the first club that Iversen played for was his father's club Rosenborg.
 He signed for Nationalkameratene at the age of seven, and the contract, dated 16 February 1984, included a clause that stated that Steffen Iversen any time could move back to Rosenborg free of charge, and was signed by his father.
 He later moved on to Astor before he joined Rosenborg's youth department in 1994, where he scored six goals in his debut for the reserve team.

 He joined Rosenborg's first team squad in 1995, and made his debut in the first match of the season against Kongsvinger at Lerkendal on 21 April 1995.
 During the two season he first played at Rosenborg, he scored 18 goals in 50 matches, won two consecutive league championship and played in the Champions League.
 His last match in his first period for Rosenborg was the famous win against Milan at San Siro.

 Tottenham Hotspur and Wolverhampton Wanderers

 In December 1996, he joined Tottenham Hotspur for a fee of £2.3 million, and made his Premier League debut against Coventry City, four days after his last match for Rosenborg.
+A highlight in his first season at Tottenham was scoring a hat-trick in a 4-0 win at Sunderland.
 He spent seven years at White Hart Lane – collecting a League Cup winners' medal in 1999, assisting Allan Nielsen's stoppage time winner.
 He also scored the winning goal in the semi-final against Wimbledon.
 He became the top scorer for the club in the 1998–99 and 1999–2000 season with 13 and 17 goals respectively.
 Ahead of the 2003–04 season, he signed a one-year contract with Wolverhampton Wanderers, after a long time with injury problems.
 He scored Wolves' first ever Premier League goal but was not prolific, only scoring 4 goals in 18 outings.